ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 -------------------
 - make all decal cube as thin/small as possible
 - don't overlap decals(overdraw)
-- Set ZTest to LessEqual, and Cull to Back in material inspector, if your camera never goes into decal's cube volume, doing this will improve GPU performance a lot!
+- Set ZTest to LessEqual, and Cull to Back in material inspector, if your camera never goes into decal's cube volume, doing this will improve GPU performance a lot! (due to effective early-Z, GPU only need to render visible decals)

 Editor System Requirements
 -------------------